060205b/langchain-nutrition-agent-with-observability/README.md

-# 🥗 Personalized Nutrition Assistant using langchain and langsmith
+# 🤖 LangChain-Powered Nutrition Agent with LangSmith Observability

 This project is an **AI-powered backend application** that provides personalized meal plans using large language models, vector similarity search, and nutritional data.
 Built with **LangChain**, **OpenAI**, and **FAISS**, the app intelligently recommends meals tailored to user input like age, weight, and dietary preferences.